Carta vs Pulley pricing: free Carta vs $1,200 Pulley Startup

 Usually once you need 409A valuations, complex option administration, or a larger stakeholder base.
 Before that, many startups are better served by a simpler lower-cost setup.

 Usually when 409A valuations, fundraising workflow depth, or larger stakeholder complexity become active requirements.
-If you are still extremely early, the extra cost can be premature.
+If you are still extremely early, the added equity-admin process can be premature.

 Carta Launch is usually enough when you want a free starter cap-table path, have a small stakeholder base, and are not yet paying for 409A valuations or more advanced equity administration.